-I'm a disabled queer neurodivergent artist, writer, somatic worker, and yoga teacher with a focus on accessible sustainable body-celebrating movement for liberatory embodiment.
+I'm a queer neurodivergent artist, writer, somatic worker, and yoga teacher with chronic illness.
+I focus on accessible sustainable body-celebrating breathwork, meditation, and movement for liberatory embodiment.

-My work is rooted in a deep belief in the connection we share and the hope that our hearts, songs, moves and art can change the world.
+My work is rooted in a deep belief in the connection we share and the hope that our hearts, songs, thoughts, breath, movements and art can change the world.

-Soft Hearts Society is a project for community resourcing, collective healing, mining hope together & finding joy in this world & each other.
+Soft Hearts Society is a project for community resourcing, collective healing, mining hope together & finding joy in this world within self and with each other.

 I approach yoga as a system for liberation, path for preparing body & mind for resistance, container for spiritual connection, re-indigenization practice, and political act of self preservation as Audre Lorde described self care.
 It is both personal and communal.